silverwind/uppie/README.md

 ## PHP example

-Because PHP (as of 7.0) does not parse the path from the `filename` field, so it is necessary to submit the path through other means.
-One elegant way to do so is to submit it as separate FormData fields like this:
+Below is example for PHP 7.0 and possibly earlier versions.
+PHP does not parse the path from the `filename` field, so it is necessary to submit the path through other means, like as separate FormData fields as done in the example.

 ````js
 var uppie = new Uppie();